*Magnify*

 "No, you mustn't."
 He chewed on his pipe and put it back in his pack.
 "She is not to be trifled with."

 The damp soaked beneath my breastplate, and weighed on my chest.
-With a devil like VIv, no one came out ahead.
-Before the deal at the dread windmill, I would never have considered this.
-And yet: "Do we have any choice?"
+With a devil–with VIv–no one came out ahead.
+Before the deal at the dread windmill, I would never have considered calling upon her.
+And yet, she had us outmaneuvered: "Do we have any choice?"

-Oliver would never play into those stereotypes.
-I'm sure he would never have come if I had been that kind.
+Oliver would never play into those stereotypes–the broken oaths and shady deals. had I been that kind, I doubt my charms would have drawn him along.
 "Vivianca wants us alive and well."
-Since this truth wrapped about an even bigger lie, as I spoke the words, my head pounded.
+Since this truth wrapped about an even bigger lie, as I spoke the words, the truth pounded against the walls of my skull.

 Oliver rebuked me.
 "This is madness.
 Even the headmaster would not approve."

-"Are we to die out here?"
-I took his hand.
-"In a rain of fire and acid?
-Tell me, and I will be quiet."
+"Are we to die" I took his hand.
+"Out here, in a rain of fire and acid?
+Proclaim it, and I will be quiet."

 Perrin snorted.
 "Glass in your helmet, not in your skull.
 If to be dragged to the mazes, might as well have escort."